sfnxboy/AutosRUs/README.md

 Depending on how small our p-value is, there may be symbols on the right side that indicate which significance level the p-value is below.
 In this case, our p-value is 1.32 ✕ 10^-8^, which is much smaller than our assumed 0.05 percent significance level.
 Therefore, we would state that there is sufficient evidence to reject the null hypothesis and accept that there is a significant difference in horsepower between at least one engine type and the others.

-### Find a relationship between two variables with correlation analysis.
+### Find a relationship between two variables with correlation analysis

 In data analytics, we'll often ask the question "is there any relationship between variable A and variable B?"
 This concept is known in statistics as correlation.
 Correlation analysis is a statistical technique that identifies how strongly (or weakly) two variables are related.
 Correlation is quantified by calculating a correlation coefficient, and the most common correlation coefficient is the Pearson correlation coefficient.
 The Pearson correlation coefficient is denoted as "r" in mathematics and is used to quantify a linear relationship between two numeric variables.
 The Pearson correlation coefficient ranges between -1 and 1, depending on the direction of the linear relationship.